WGLab/doc-ANNOVAR/misc/faq.md

 1. **How to handle MAF files from TCGA?**

     You can use [this script](http://www.openbioinformatics.org/annovar/download/maf2annovar.pl) to convert MAF to ANNOVAR input format and then annotate the file.

+1. **How to further speed up ANNOVAR?**

+    You can use the `-thread` argument (if your operating system and your perl build support it), so that multi-threading functionality is used to process the input files in parallel.
+However, it is extremely important that your database directory (for example, `humandb/` directory) can accormodate random disk access well.
+Typically, if you use a very large number of threads, you have to use SSD drive to achieve satisfactory performance.
+Mechanical drives cannot tolerate it for most large databases.
+Additionally, borrowing ideas from an ANNOVAR user, if you have a machine with large memory, you can also just simply create a RAM disk to treat a portion of the memory as a hard drive and then copy the `humandb` into this RAM disk.
+For example, do a `mount -t tmpfs -o size=100G tmpfs /tmp/newhumandb/`, followed by `sysctl vm.swappiness=1` to reduce swappiness, and then use the `/tmp/newhumandb` to store databases and perform annotation.